telerik/maui-docs/controls/pdfviewer/events.md

 ---
 title: Events
-page_title: .NET MAUI PdfViewer Documentation - Events
+page_title: .NET MAUI PDF Viewer Documentation - Events
-description: Review all events the Telerik PdfViewer for .NET MAUI control provides.
+description: Review all events the Telerik PDF Viewer for .NET MAUI control provides.
 position: 9
 slug: pdfviewer-events
 ---

 # Events

-This article explains alll events the Telerik PdfViewer for .NET MAUI provides.
+This article explains alll events the Telerik PDF Viewer for .NET MAUI provides.

 ## Event when elements in the page are loaded